-For the CRS based transmission mode, it is shown by two sources that general trend that the performance in link level throughput decreases with shorter TTI length and two sources show no performance difference in throughput with smaller shorter TTI length.
+For the CRS based transmission mode, it is shown by two sources that general trend that the performance in link level throughput decreases with shorter TTI length and four sources show no performance difference in throughput with smaller shorter TTI length.
 Further the BLER performance of short TTI lengths compared to the one of a subframe long TTI is tolerable.

-For DMRS based transmission mode, it is shown by four sources that the performance in link level throughput generally decreases with short sTTI operation compared to subframe long TTI.
+For DMRS based transmission mode, it is shown by five sources that the performance in link level throughput generally decreases with short sTTI operation compared to subframe long TTI.
+One source however shows the same link level throughput for short sTTI compared to subframe long TTI.
 It is further shown that shorter sTTIs perform better for higher speeds in link level throughput perspective compared to 7 symbols sTTI using shortened version of the existing DM-RS pattern for downlink subframes.
 In case of lower speeds, wherein 7 symbol long sTTI using a shortened version of the existing DM-RS pattern results in a higher link level throughput compared shorter sTTI lengths without DM-RS reduction techniques applied.
 This is mainly due to the additional overhead of shorter sTTI lengths.
 Further two sources evaluated a TTI length of 2 OFDM symbols where DM-RS is not available in adjacent multiple scheduled short TTIs and showed the link level throughput is increased compared to having DM-RS available in every sTTI.
 This is targeting to reduce the overhead of DM-RS in case of shorter TTI lengths.
-Two sources evaluated increasing the PRB bundling size and showed that it is beneficial.
-One source showed that designing a single DM-RS pattern for multiple PRBs is beneficial for TTI length of 2 OFDM symbols.
+Three sources evaluated increasing the PRB bundling size and showed that it is beneficial.
+Two source showed that it is beneficial when designing the DM-RS pattern for shorter TTI lengths to assume a lower number of DM-RS per PRB compared to the subframe long TTI.
+Further one source showed that it is feasible to design a DM-RS pattern to support 4-layer transmission with a lower number of DM-RS per PRB compared to the subframe long TTI.
 Further the BLER performance of short TTI lengths compared to the one of a subframe long TTI is tolerable.
+One source showed that if beamforming is applied the BLER performance becomes better for DMRS based transmission mode compared to CRS based transmissions mode.

+One source studied a TBS selection method to allow transmitting a TB with code rate larger than 1 in an sTTI.
+It’s shown that the link level throughput can be increased by this TBS selection method, due to achieved time diversity and HARQ combining gain.
+This has an impact on latency that is out of the scope of the link evaluation.

 9.5.2 sPDCCH

-Link evaluations for sPDCCH operation based on CRS demodulation has been performed by three sources and showed that BLER performance is tolerable.
+Link evaluations for sPDCCH operation based on CRS demodulation has been performed by four sources and showed that BLER performance is tolerable.
 Further one source showed evaluation results for DM-RS based demodulation and showed that depending on the allocation scheme tolerable BLER performance can be achieved and comparable BLER performance to sPDCCH based on CRS demodulation.
 The same source further studied PRB bundling and it was shown that it is beneficial.
 Further one source studied different DM-RS pattern.
+It is also showed by the same source that DMRS based sPDCCH transmission using the entire OFDM symbols within a sTTI can obtain better performance compared to sPDCCH transmission using a part of OFDM symbols within a sTTI.
+Also, distributed transmission of sPDCCH shows better performance compared to localized transmission.

 9.5.3 sPUSCH